Haian-Jin/TensoIR/README.md

 ### Note:

-1. After finishing all training iterations, the training script will automatically render the all test images under the learned lighting condition and save them in the log folder.
+1. After finishing all training iterations, the training script will automatically render all test images under the learned lighting condition and save them in the log folder.
 It will also compute all metrics related to geometry, materials, and novel view synthesis(except for relighting).
 The results will be saved in the log folder as well.
 2. Different scenes have different config files.
-The main difference of those config files is the different weight value for  `normals_diff_weight`, which controls the how close the predicted normals should be to the derived normals.
-Larger weight will help preventing the normals prediction from overfiting the surpervised colors, but at the same time it will demage the normals prediction network's ability to predict high-frequency details. **We recommend three values to try: `0.0005`, `0.002`, and `0.005` when you train TensoIR on your own dataset.**
+The main difference between those config files is the different weight values for  `normals_diff_weight`, which controls how close the predicted normals should be to the derived normals.
+A larger weight will help prevent the normals prediction from overfitting the supervised colors, but at the same time, it will damage the normals prediction network's ability to predict high-frequency details. **We recommend three values to try: `0.0005`, `0.002`, and `0.005` when you train TensoIR on your own dataset.**

-### For pretrained checkpoints and results please see:
+### For pre-trained checkpoints and results please see:

 [Checkpoints](https://drive.google.com/file/d/1kGCuXo64n_35jjWTG9fHQEhvHQx8ABch/view?usp=sharings)
 [Results](https://drive.google.com/drive/folders/1bRCiXIs-0wcNm3MNIYihpVKQoPxFPzI8?usp=drive_link)